News

 Data Limitations

-However, experts predict that AI might use up all available public data for training as early as 2026, which could significantly slow down AI development and lower its quality.
+Experts predict that AI might exhaust all available public data for training as early as 2026, which could significantly slow down AI development and lower its quality.
 To overcome this, developers are broadening data sources by using the Internet of Things (IoT) and methods like Sim2Real, which uses simulations to train AI.
 By using simulations and past data, AI can improve its decision-making skills, which will help it keep getting better and bigger.

 AI-Optimized Content